-Blast the body with sounds waves waves of varying frequencies.
+Blast the body with sounds waves of varying frequency.

-The fewer measurements we need from Fx, the faster we can acquire and image.
+The fewer measurements we need from Fx, the faster we can acquire an image.

-- Especially important when trying to capture something moving (e.g. lungs, baby, child who can't sit still). - · Can also cut down on power requirements (which for MRI
+- Especially important when trying to capture something moving (e.g. lungs, baby, child who can't sit still). - Can also cut down on power requirements (which for MRI machines are huge).